Lammašaga: Worship

 The oldest attestations of Lammašaga come from Early Dynastic texts from Lagash (Al-Hiba) and Girsu (Tello).
-Uru'inimgina built a temple dedicated to her which also housed shrines for the deities Zazaru, Nipae and Urnuntaea.
+Uru'inimgina built a temple dedicated to her which also housed shrines for the deities Zazaru, Nipae and Urnunta-ea.
 She is also mentioned in an early riddle, which states that she was the city goddess of a place whose name is not preserved, in which a canal named Lamma-igi-bar was located.
 This text, dated to the twenty fourth century BCE, is the oldest known reference to the concept of Lamma in the entire known corpus of cuneiform texts from Mesopotamia, and it might indicate that it originated in the territory of Lagash, and only spread from there to other regions.

 Ur-Ningirsu I's wife dedicated a human-headed bull figure to the "Lamma-goddess of Bau" in the Ebabbar temple in Larsa.
 Ur-Ningirsu I himself built a temple dedicated to Lammašaga in Girsu, though his inscriptions state that the deity meant was Ninsun.
 However, there is no indication that Lammašaga, treated as an independent deity, was the same goddess as Ninsun.
 According to Claus Wilcke, when designating Ninsun, Lammašaga functioned only as an epithet.

 An inscription of Samsu-iluna mentions that he returned Lammašaga to the temple Ebabbar in Sippar, dedicated to Shamash and Aya.
 A reference to Lammašaga as a goddess belonging to the pantheon of Nippur is known too, and in one document she occurs between the local deities Erragal and Ninimma.